 Under Colorado’s Make My Day law, an intruder’s fists can still qualify as weapons against you.
 You are only required to believe that the Intruder has or will commit a crime in addition to entering your home unlawfully and that the Intruder may use physical force against you or someone else in the dwelling.

 You are not required to believe that the intruder has any sort of weapon to be protected by Colorado’s Make My Day Law.
-As long as the occupant believes that the intruder will commit a crime against a person or property in the dwelling and believes they might try to do bodily harm to himself or someone else in the drawing, the occupant can use force.
+As long as the occupant believes that the intruder will commit a crime against a person or property in the dwelling and believes they might try to do bodily harm to himself or someone else in the drawing, the occupant can use as much force as needed.

 Civil Immunity From Lawsuits